Solanaceae: Diversity of characteristics

 The fruits of the great majority of the Solanaceae are berries or capsules (including pyxidia) and less often drupes.

 Berries are common in the subfamilies Cestroideae, Solanoideae (with the exception of Datura, Oryctus, Grabowskia and the tribe Hyoscyameae) and the tribe Juanulloideae (with the exception of Markea).

 Capsules are characteristic of the subfamilies Cestroideae (with the exception of Cestrum) and Schizanthoideae, the tribes Salpiglossoideae and Anthocercidoideae, and the genus Datura.
 The tribe Hyoscyameae has pyxidia.

 Drupes are typical of the Lycieae tribe and in Iochrominae.

-Alkaloids

-Alkaloids are nitrogenous organic substances produced by plants as a secondary metabolite and which have an intense physiological action on animals even at low doses.
-Solanaceae are known for having a diverse range of alkaloids.
-To humans, these alkaloids can be desirable, toxic, or both.
-The tropanes are the most well-known of the alkaloids found in the Solanaceae.
-The plants that contain these substances have been used for centuries as poisons.
-However, despite being recognized as poisons, many of these substances have invaluable pharmaceutical properties.
-Many species contain a variety of alkaloids that can be more or less active or poisonous, such as scopolamine, atropine, hyoscyamine, and nicotine.
-They are found in plants such as henbane (Hyoscyamus albus), belladonna (Atropa belladonna), jimson weed (Datura stramonium), mandrake (Mandragora autumnalis), tobacco, and others.
-Some of the main types of alkaloids are: